wp-plugins/bannerspace/readme.txt

 == Description ==

 Bannerspace is powered by the awesome jQuery Cycle plugin.
 The plugin creates a custom post type for your slides and allows the user to create simple slideshows with funky transition effects such as fade, scroll, shuffle, zoom, and  more.
-At the moment it's only capable of creating a single slide show per site.
+At the moment it is only capable of creating a single slide show per site.
 Generally on a home page.

 The Bannerspace plugin allows you to: